ajeetgill/t3-transit-app-nextjs/README.md

 - KEEP Improving the app - based on a secret plan that's my mind has still to come-up with.

 - develop and execute against both short and long-term roadmaps
-- make effective tradeoffs between business impact, user experience, and a high-quality technical foundation
+- make effective tradeoffs between business impact, user experience, and a high-quality technical foundation.